-This guide is perfect for YOU, when …
+This guide is perfect for YOU, when you…

-- tired of bad and crappy hostels
+are tired of crappy hostels!

-are happy to spend 1-2€ for a better experience
+are happy to spend $1 to $2 more for a much better experience

+We condensed it all to the 3 coolest hostels in Singapore.
 Singapore is an Asian gem offering a mix of modern architecture, budget prices and a multicultural population.

 It’s the perfect destination for backpackers and female solo travellers.